 Some importance has been attached to how high a bid is made.
-For example the rules of extra dots given to weak 1 -1 (2-3 extra dots).
-The main reason why 1 is not charged in the same manner is that it is easier to defend (for example let DBLE mean 'I open 1 is' and all other bids as usual).
+For example the rules of extra dots given to weak 1 line -1 line (2-3 extra dots).
+The main reason why $1 line \text{ is not charged in the same manner is that it is easier to defend (for example let DBLE mean 'I open <math>1 line 1 lin$